 According to the Communist Morning Freiheit, the Conference should have devoted its energies to mobilizing the Jewish masses behind the war effort.
-It should not have done anything about Palestine except help the Yiskuv in its industrial war effort and establish friendly relations with the Arabs.
+It should not have done anything about Palestine except help the Yishuv in its industrial war effort and establish friendly relations with the Arabs.
 Nothing else-not even to ask for the admission of refugees who can still be saved from the Hitler inferno.
 It thus transpires that the advocacy of open doors to Palestine voiced in the Freiheit some weeks ago is hereby withdrawn, and the over-enthusiastic greetings extended to the Soviet Jewish emissaries by some of our Zionist leaders was premature; the party-line has swerved back to a pro-Arab orientation.

-to a pro-Arab orientation.
-In an editorial in its issue of August 29, the day the Conference opened, the Morning Freiheit proposed a six-point agenda for the Conference: help win the war; strengthen the home front and fight Anti-Semitism at home; stand behind Roosevelt; fight the Jewish Quislings and Lavals; establish friendship with the Jews of the U. S. S. R.; help the Yishuv in its war effort.
+In an editorial in its issue of August 29, the day the Conference opened, the Morning Freiheit proposed a six-point agenda for the Conference: help win the war; strengthen the home front and fight Anti-Semitism at home; stand behind Roosevelt; fight the Jewish Quislings and Lavals; establish friendship with the Jews of the U. S. S. R.; help lings and Lavals; establish friendship with the Jews of the U. S. S. R.; help the Yishuv in its war effort.

-the Yishuv in its war effort.
 In other words: holler for a second front and against Dubinsky.
 And yet the Morning Freiheit gave the Conference much more prominence than the Jewish Daily Forward.
 Devora Tarant interviewed everybody under the sun, and Abraham Chapman wrote columns in English demanding a platform uniting all Jews.
 On the whole, the Conference seemed O. K. to the comrades, before it got under way, except that the Jewish workingman was not represented on it.
 The Jewish workingman is a euphonious term for the Communists and their fellow travelers, since non-Communist Jewish workers' organizations, according to the August 29 editorial, ought to be ousted.